raspberrypi/picotool/README.md

     picotool otp list [-p] [-n] [-f] [-i <filename>] [<selector>..]

 SUB COMMANDS:
-    get           Get the value of one or more OTP registers/fields (RP2350 only) set           Set the value of an OTP row/field (RP2350 only) load          Load the row range stored in a file into OTP and verify.
+    get           Get the value of one or more OTP registers/fields.
+(RP2350 only) set           Set the value of an OTP row/field.
+(RP2350 only) load          Load the row range stored in a file into OTP and verify.
 Data is 2 bytes/row for ECC, 4 bytes/row for raw (MSB is ignored).
-(RP2350 only) white-label   Set the white labelling values in OTP (RP2350 only) permissions   Set the OTP access permissions (RP2350 only) dump          Dump entire OTP (RP2350 only)
+(RP2350 only) white-label   Set the white labelling values in OTP.
+(RP2350 only) permissions   Set the OTP access permissions.
+(RP2350 only) dump          Dump entire OTP.
+(RP2350 only)
-    list          List matching known registers/fields
+    list          List matching known registers/fields.
 ```

 ### get/set